Essaïd Belkalem: Watford

 Watford exercised the right to make Belkalem's move a permanent one following the expiry of his loan, joining on an undisclosed deal in June 2014.

 On 10 August 2016, Belkalem was released from his contract at Watford, after playing 10 times in three years.

 Trabzonspor (loan)

-After moving to Watford on a permanent basis in the summer of 2014, Belkalem made the move to Turkish Süper Lig side Trabzonspor on a season-long loan deal linking up with former Algeria coach Vahid Halilhodžić.
+After moving to Watford permanently in the summer of 2014, Belkalem made the move to Turkish Süper Lig side Trabzonspor on a season-long loan deal linking up with former Algeria coach Vahid Halilhodžić.
 Having made 16 appearances in the league, eight in the Europa League, scoring three goals, Belkalem finalised his loan spell at Trabzonspor on 2 June 2015.

 JS Kabylie

 On 15 January 2018, after six months without a contract, Belkalem returned to his former club JS Kabylie.